War in Afghanistan (2001–2021): Coalition mistakes, Taliban start to re-organize

-After initial success, the US lacked an obvious goal in Afghanistan beyond the counter-terrorism objectives of finding senior Taliban and Al-Qaeda leaders.
+Following initial success, the US lacked an obvious goal in Afghanistan beyond the counter-terrorism objectives of finding senior Taliban and al-Qaeda leaders.
 Nation-building was initially opposed by the Bush administration, but as the US stayed, it slowly crept into the rationale for staying.
 In April 2002, Bush made a speech expressing a desire to rebuild Afghanistan.
 The US also sought to instill democracy and women's rights as a moral matter.
 The international community contributed to the development effort in Afghanistan, which focused on aid and creating institutions to run the country.
 US reconstruction efforts also focused on improving education, health care, and community development.
-The US also supported and funded the creation of an Afghan army in early 2002.
+The US helped create and funded a new Afghan army in early 2002.
 However, the army was built slowly due to competing interests and a US belief that the Taliban were no longer a strong threat.
 Some in the Bush administration preferred to use the Northern Alliance and warlords as the military instead of creating a new military.
-The army became an afterthought and was poorly trained and equipped, which further enabled the Taliban.
+The army became an afterthought and was poorly trained and equipped, further enabling the Taliban.

 The first attempt at a larger organization of Taliban groups after the invasion occurred in April 2002 in the country's south.
-A shura was established by former mid-level Taliban officials in Gardi Jangal a refugee camp near the Helmand border.
-It operated in the core southern provinces of Kandahar, Helmand, Zabul, and Uruzgan.
+A shura was established by former mid-level Taliban officials in Gardi Jangal, a refugee camp near the Helmand border.
+It operated in the core provinces of Kandahar, Helmand, Zabul, and Uruzgan.
 It was composed of 23 groups of about 50 individuals each, for a total of around 1,200.
 In the North Waziristan District of Pakistan, Jalaluddin Haqqani had started organizing the Haqqani network after exiling there in 2001.
-In early 2002 their manpower was estimated at 1,400 and had a presence in Paktia Province and Khost Province in the second half of 2002 with limited activity.
-They were joined by members of Al-Qaeda.
+In early 2002, their membership was estimated at 1,400 and had a presence in Paktia Province and Khost Province in the second half of 2002 with limited activity.
+They were joined by members of al-Qaeda.
 Operation Jacana & Operation Condor, among others, tried to flush out the Taliban with varying results.